no3th/njdft/README.md

 ### Media
 Our folders for "Video" and "Video Playlists" are roughly derived from the YouTube space.
 Any help in further disambiguating these would be appreciated.

-# Explanation
-## Default
-The [master](https://github.com/no3th/njdft/tree/master) filetree is the root of the NJDFT, and the default layout for folders that you can directly extract to the root of each partition.

-## Media
-The [media](https://github.com/no3th/njdft/tree/ft.media) filetree follows a layout suitable for storing entertainment and media alone.

-## Home
-The [home](https://github.com/no3th/njdft/tree/ft.home) filetreee closely resembles the XDG specifications, and fits into the home directory of each user on a system.

 ## Modifications
 + Unlike the datacurator filetree, we do not have a separate section for "Adult Content" ^1^